programminghistorian/ph-submissions/lessons/transforming-xml-with-xsl.md

     </xsl:template>
     </xsl:stylesheet>

 Save your file.
 For the remainder of the tutorial, remember to save your file after each change you make.

+N.B.
+If you are using TextEdit, you will not be able to save the file as an XSL directly.
+Instead, save as a PlainText (.txt) file and close the document.
+Then, locate the file within Finder and rename it, changing the extension from .txt to .xsl.
+Now, reopen the file within TextEdit to continue.

 In between your template elements, type ```<xsl:value-of select="root"/>``` You do not need to do so on a new line, but doing so will make your stylesheet more readable.
 You'll notice that I didn't include a ```</root>```.
 This is because ```<xsl:value-of select="root"/>``` is self-closing; the ```/``` at the end of the element closes it immediately.